alsmith151/SeqNado/README.md

 seqnado rna -c 8 --preset ss
 ```

-For full details and advanced options, see the [SeqNado documentation](https://alsmith151.github.io/SeqNado/docs/index.html#quick-start).
+For full details and advanced options, see the [SeqNado documentation](https://alsmith151.github.io/SeqNado/pipeline/).

 ## License

-This project is licensed under the [GPL3](LICENSE).
+This project is licensed under [GPL3](LICENSE).